aws-samples/aws-cdk-pipelines-datalake-etl/README.md

 This solution helps you to:

-1. deploy ETL jobs on data lake
+1. Deploy ETL jobs on data lake
-1. build CDK applications for your ETL workloads
+1. Build CDK applications for your ETL workloads
-1. deploy ETL jobs from a central deployment account to multiple AWS environments such as dev, test, and prod
+1. Deploy ETL jobs from a central deployment account to multiple AWS environments such as dev, test, and prod
-1. leverage the benefit of self-mutating feature of CDK Pipelines.
+1. Leverage the benefit of self-mutating feature of CDK Pipelines.
 For example, whenever you check your CDK app's source code in to your version control system, CDK Pipelines can automatically build, test, and deploy your new version
-1. increase the speed of prototyping, testing, and deployment of new ETL jobs
+1. Increase the speed of prototyping, testing, and deployment of new ETL jobs

 ---